AazeJetson/Jetson-Orbslam2-Python/README.md

 about 20 fps with 640x480 frame.

 In the 2 example script you have everything for a basic usage of the library.

+## To do

+	add function to switch between localization only and mapping state.

 ## list of function

-###System :
+### System :

 Define the type of the process with the settings file, vocabulary and the type of sensor

 	orbslam2.System(vocfile, settingfile, orbslam2.Sensor.MONOCULAR or orbslam2.Sensor.STEREO or orbslam2.Sensor.RGBD)

-###initialize :
+### initialize :

-    Start the slam process
+	slam.initialize()

-###process_image_mono :
+### process_image_mono :

 	function used to feed the process with monocular frame

 	the function return a rotation-translation matrix (3x4)

 	where the 3 first cols is a rotation matrix (3x3) who represente the orientation and the last cols is the coordinates in his own reference as the monocular can't calcute well the distance.

 ###process_image_stereo :